 Forth Worth – On June 11, 2013, WFAA – TV (Channel 8) ran a story on the high profile murder case involving the grandson of billionaire oil tycoon T. Boone Pickens.
 Channel 8 sought attorney Alband's legal opinion on the case due to his five years spent in the District Attorney's Office as well as his experience as a Dallas-Fort Worth criminal defense attorney.

 The segment explained how a Texas Christian University (TCU) student has been indicted in the 21-year-old's death.
-According to Channel 8 News, a Tarrant County grand jury charged Brennan Trainor Rodriguez with one count of felony murder, a second count of manslaughter, a third count of tampering with evidence and a fourth count of delivering a controlled substance that resulted in death.
+According to Channel 8 News, a Fort Worth grand jury charged Brennan Trainor Rodriguez with one count of felony murder, a second count of manslaughter, a third count of tampering with evidence and a fourth count of delivering a controlled substance that resulted in death.

 The 21-year-old Thomas "Ty" Boone Pickens died after he was rushed to Forth Worth hospital on January 29th.
 The cause of death was later ruled as a heroin overdose by the medical examiner.
 The affidavit is alleging that Rodriguez injected Ty with heroin, which ultimately caused his death.